 It’s a video blog.
-The number one piece of gear you need is a good camera.
-You can give up various things in your vlogging experience but without a camera you have no vlog.
+The number one piece of vlogging accessories you need is a good camera.
+You can give up various things in your vlogging accessories, but without a camera you have no vlog.

 Don’t worry though, you don’t have to pay an arm and a leg for a good camera.
 However, before we talk money you need to know your priorities when choosing a camera.